CSIRO Groundwater Cooling Project, Kensington, Perth.

 Advantages for business

-Overall water savings are estimated to be 38.5 million litres of water every year when compared with using conventional cooling towers - that’s enough to fill 15 Olympic sized swimming pools.
+Overall water savings are estimated to be 14.5 million litres of water in the first two years of operation when compared with using conventional cooling towers - that’s like running a tap for three and a half years.

 If deployed more widely the groundwater cooling technology has the potential to replace cooling towers in buildings right across Perth, including major facilities such as hospitals and industrial operations.